dangers of hot swapping parts

 RS232 Serial port, (safe even grounding its pins is safe (EIA/TIA rules)

-PATA power (never) IDE HDD 2001 and older.
+PATA power (never hot swap these) IDE HDD 2001 and older.

 Floppy power , 4 pin never.

 The PCI-e spec, covers all this and more, but lets do